SF-WDI-LABS/js-functions/README.md

 Refine the skills covered in this workshop with some [Function Training](https://github.com/SF-WDI-LABS/functions-exercises).

 # Closing Thoughts
-- You should now know the difference between defining and calling a function, you should be able to write functions that return values.
+- You should now know the difference between defining and calling a function, and you should be able to write functions that return values.
 - Soon, you'll learn more about JavaScript objects and how they relate to JS functions.
 You'll see that you can use *constructor functions* to generate objects.
 - You're going to be writing functions from here on out!
 Get used to thinking of them as nice containers of functionality that can be reused over and over.